 However, it’s not the biggest deal in the world.
 Just something to be aware of.

 The Classic All You Bra of the best bras I’ve worn in a long time.
-You can’t tell much of a difference in the two pictures, but I am much more comfortable in a 36A than a 34B.
+You can’t tell much of a difference between the two pictures, but I am much more comfortable in a 36A than a 34B.
 The quality is unmatched and with the right size, they’re extremely comfortable I would love to see an underwire-free option of this style!